merrillkoshy/housing-anywhere/README.md

   - Postgres connects.
   - Postgres receives data as requested.

-#### 2. Succesful visual interpretation of FrontEnd & BackEnd operations.
+#### 2. Successful visual interpretation of FrontEnd & BackEnd operations.

 - Show status of operations done and the code used to achieve it.
 - Should be visually appealing with styling : bootstrap & sass.